SWMFsoftware/SWMF/PT/AMPS/utility/LOS/README.md

 The settings of the configuration process are saved to AMPS/utility/LOS/.userSettings.conf

+Running:
+julia Config.jl --auto
+will take you through the necessary configuration steps one by one.
+The other options below can also be used after or before the --auto run in order to overwrite/change settings done in --auto.

 the following options are available ( * ) are mandatory setups)

 --tmpdir <path to temporary directory> ( * )